sayronnnnn/iskommunity/TUTORIAL.md

 Tutorial kung paano ninyo mattry on your end yung iskommunity.
 Pa-heads up nalang sa gc if may maencounter na issue.

-### Barebone Login 12-26-2023
+## Barebone Login 12-26-2023

 1. Locate your XAMPP's directory.

---> Commonly, its directory is C:/xampp.
+### Commonly, its directory is C:/xampp.

-2. Find and go to 'htdocs' folder.
+2. Find and go to *htdocs* folder.

-3. Download the 'iskommunity' folder.
+3. Download the *iskommunity* folder.

-4. Paste it inside the 'htdocs' folder.
+4. Paste it inside the *htdocs* folder.

---> We are almost done!
+### We are almost done!

 5. Setup your XAMPP, and start Apache and MySQL.

 6. Go to phpmyadmin by using http://localhost/phpymyadmin in your web browser.

-7. Create a database named 'iskommunity'.
+7. Create a database named *iskommunity*.

-8. Once done, inside 'iskommunity' database, look for 'Import' in the Options bar/ Ribbon on top (It is in the row together with 'Structure').
+8. Once done, inside *iskommunity* database, look for 'Import' in the Options bar/ Ribbon on top (It is in the row together with 'Structure').

 9. Inside 'iskommunity' folder in htdocs, find 'sql' folder.
-There is student.sql and organization.sql -- download and import them each in the 'iskommunity' database.
+There is *student.sql* and *organization.sql* -- download and import them each in the 'iskommunity' database.

---> FINISH!
+### FINISH!

 10. Now,  you can open http://localhost/iskommunity.